-We are registering the Offered Shares to permit the resale of those Offered Shares from time to time after the date of this Prospectus at the discretion of the holders of such Offered Shares.
+We are registering the Offered Shares to permit the resale of the Offered Shares from time to time after the date of this Prospectus at the discretion of the holders of such Offered Shares.
 We will not receive any of the proceeds from the sale by the Selling Stockholders of the Offered Shares.

 The Selling Stockholders may, at their discretion, sell all, none, or a portion of the Offered Shares beneficially owned by them and offered hereby from time to time directly or through one or more underwriters, broker-dealers, or agents.
 If the Offered Shares are sold through underwriters or broker-dealers, the Selling Stockholders will be responsible for underwriting discounts or commissions or agent's commissions.
 The Offered Shares may be sold in one or more transactions at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
-These sales may be effected in transactions that may involve block transactions:
+The Selling Stockholders may use any one or more of the following methods when selling the Offered Shares:

-- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - in the over-the-counter market; - in transactions other than on these exchanges or systems or in the over-the-counter market; - through the writing of options, whether such options are listed on an options exchange or otherwise; - ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers;
+- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - in the over-the-counter market; - in transactions other than on these exchanges or systems; - · through the writing of options, whether such options are listed on an options exchange or otherwise; - · ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers;

-- block trades in which the broker-dealer will attempt to sell the Offered Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales; - sales pursuant to Rule 144 or any other exemption from registration under the Securities Act;; - · broker-dealers may agree with the Selling Stockholders to sell a specified number of such Offered Shares at a stipulated price per share; - a combination of any of the foregoing methods of sale; and - any other method permitted pursuant to applicable law.
+- block trades in which the broker-dealer will attempt to sell the Offered Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - privately negotiated transactions; - short sales; - sales pursuant to Rule 144 or any other exemption from registration under the Securities Act;; - · broker-dealers may agree with the Selling Stockholders to sell a specified number of such Offered Shares at a stipulated price per share; - a combination of any of the foregoing methods of sale; and - any other method permitted pursuant to applicable law.